Rebekah Stott: Club career

 After previously playing for Brisbane Roar and Melbourne Victory in the W-League, Stott joined Melbourne City for their inaugural season in 2015.
 She has played three seasons with Melbourne City winning three straight Championships.

 On 17 January 2017, Stott signed with the Seattle Reign in the National Women's Soccer League.
 She made 22 appearances for the Reign in 2017.

 On 11 January 2018, she was traded along with teammate Katie Johnson to Sky Blue FC.
 Due to injury Stott only made 9 appearances for Sky Blue.

 After the 2018 NWSL season concluded, Stott signed with Avaldsnes IL in the Toppserien.

 On 20 November 2019, Stott signed with Melbourne City.

-On 2 September 2020, Stott signed a one-year deal with Brighton & Hove Albion who play in the FA Women's Super League however she returned to Australia in February 2021 for medical treatment, cutting her stint short.
+On 2 September 2020, Stott signed a one-year deal with Brighton & Hove Albion who play in the FA Women's Super League (FA WSL) however she returned to Australia in February 2021 for medical treatment, cutting her stint short.
 After four months of treatment, Stott got back on the field, playing a few minutes for Bulleen Lions in the Australian National Premier Leagues.

 In August 2021, Stott returned to the W-League, re-joining Melbourne City.

 In July 2022, Stott rejoined Brighton on a two year contract.

 On 11 August 2023, Stott rejoined Melbourne City on a two year contract.

+After the 2023–24 season, Stott was selected for the inaugural A-Leagues All Stars Women team that were defeated 1–0 by Women's Super League (WSL) club Arsenal in the 2024 game at Marvel Stadium in Docklands, Melbourne as part of Global Football Week Melbourne.

+After the 2025–26 season, Stott was again selected for the All Stars, this time for a team that will play against WSL club Chelsea in the 2026 game at Allianz Stadium in Moore Park, Sydney as part of the 2026 Sydney Super Cup.